 Repeat.

-Whilst we enjoy traditional squats, we feel that the hindu squat delivers added value to one’s workout especially if time is short.
+Whilst we enjoy traditional squats, we feel that the Hindu squat delivers added value to one’s workout especially if time is short.
 It is an aerobic and strength exercise that develops balance, co-ordination and mobility at the same time.
 When you practice the exercise just be cautious to mind your balance, especially when you start to tire.
 Do not push further than your comfort level.

 As part of a balanced training regime don’t ignore upper body push or pull exercises as these are equally important to develop balanced strength.
 Cardiovascular exercise (running, cycling, swimming, dancing...) should not be ignored.
 Proper diet, nutrition and sleep are all vital for growth and recovery so to make maximum progress and justify the investment of your time and energy, do not ignore other elements of your health.